gliptak/lecture-source-py/source/rst/heavy_tails.rst

 One can show that if :math:`X` is light-tailed, then all of its moments are finite.

-The contrapositive is that if some moment is infinite, then :math:`X` is heavy-tailed.
+The contrapositive is that if any of its moments is infinite, then :math:`X` is heavy-tailed.

 The latter condition is not necessary, however.

-* Example: the lognormal distribution is heavy-tailed but every moment is finite.
+* Example: the lognormal distribution is heavy-tailed but its every moment is finite.

 Pareto Tails